a) Voted on by the Council in Washington, D.C. on June 15, 1977

 c) The Eastern Section Councilors to the DEG, EMD, and DPA Divisions of AAPG are not members of the Council by virtue of their positions.
 They may be invited to attend Council meetings at the discretion of the President and the Executive Committee of the Section.

 d) The unfulfilled term of a Section officer, by reason of death or resignation, shall be filled through an appointment made by the remaining officers to fulfill the current term of office until the next Annual Business Meeting of the Section.
-The office will be filled through the normal election process as described in Article II. c.
+The office will then be filled through the normal election process as described in Article II.e.

-e) The position of Archivist will be retired and the duties to gather, store, and maintain the current and past records of the Section will be transferred to the Section officers who will be responsible for saving their respective documents to an electronic storage system accessible to all members of the Executive Committee.
-Collecting and archiving documents associated with the Eastern Section Annual Meeting will be the responsibility of the Secretary.
-The official address of the Section will be established by vote of the Executive Committee with consideration for consistency and accessibility
+g) The position of Archivist will be retired and the duties to gather, store, and maintain the current and past records of the Section will be transferred to the Executive Committee with each officer position responsible for placing their respective documents throughout the year to a cloud-based storage system approved by the Executive Committee.
+Collecting and archiving documents associated with the National ACE and the Eastern Section Annual meeting will be the responsibility of the Secretary.
+The official address of the organization will be established by vote of the Executive Committee with consideration for consistency and accessibility.

-f) The position of Website and Social Media Coordinator will be established with the person being appointed by the Executive Committee for an unspecified term.
-The principle duties of the position will be to coordinate with the contracted Webmaster of the Eastern Section website to monitor and provide updated content for the website and be active on social media with appropriate content in accordance with these Constitution and Bylaws.
+h) The position of Website and Social Media Coordinator will be established with the person being appointed by the Executive Committee for a five (5) year term.
+The principle duties of the position will be to coordinate with the contracted Webmaster of the Eastern Section website to monitor and provide updated content for the website, and be active on social media, to include Linked In, Twitter and others as appropriate.
 Responsibilities will be further detailed in the Operations Manual.

 a) Executive Committee.
 The control and management of the Section shall be the responsibility of the Executive Committee, which shall consist of the persons holding the offices named in (a) of Article II above.
 The Executive Committee shall be re-constituted immediately following each Annual Meeting of the Section Council.
 The Executive Committee shall determine its own rules of procedure and times of meeting.
 The members present at any scheduled meeting of the Committee shall constitute a quorum for the transaction of business.
 The Council at its discretion can vote to empower the Executive Committee to act on its behalf on specific issues before it.

-g) Standing or Special Committee.
+f) Standing or Special Committee.
 Other committees as may be necessary from time to time may be appointed by the President, with the approval of the Executive Committee.
-Such committees may include persons who are not active members of AAPG but are members of AAPG affiliated societies.
+Such committees may include persons who aren’t active members of AAPG, but are members of AAPG affiliated societies.

 a) The fiscal year of the Section shall begin on the first day of January and end on the last day of December of each year.

 b) Expenditures required shall be recommended by the Treasurer to the Council.
 Following adequate prior notice to the Council, a two-thirds (2/3) majority vote of Council Members present and voting are required for approval.
+Any funds required shall be assessed and shall be collected from individual AAPG members by the Eastern Section.
 A member society assumes no financial responsibility to the Eastern Section of AAPG.

 These By-Laws shall be deemed to be adopted and shall become effective at such time as they are approved by a two-thirds (2/3) majority vote of the members of the Council present and voting at any meeting of the Council.